Stay Informed and Get Involved in Budget 2024

 What is the total CAPEX and OPEX for the 2024 Proposed Budget to add to the Round 1 .Historical Budget Figures?
 Not the numbers for year 2023 do not add correctly.

-d asked 11 months agoWe have attached info below which outlines the Capital Expenditures and Operating Expenditures as at Round 2.
+d asked almost 1 year agoWe have attached info below which outlines the Capital Expenditures and Operating Expenditures as at Round 2.

 Also below is a summary of 2023 Financial Plan Bylaw 740.2 which outlines the Operating lines and Capital line in 2023.